Breeds, Horns, and No Horns

 Officers and Directors

-How do I qualify for consideration as a Director?
+How are the BBSAI Board of Directors officers elected, and how do I qualify for consideration as a Director?